wso2/helm-mi/README.md

                     maxActive: 50
                     maxWait: 60000
 ```
+> [!NOTE]
-> **Note**: When using RDBMS, the JDBC driver must be added to the `<SERVER_HOME>/lib` folder.
+> When using RDBMS, the JDBC driver must be added to the `<SERVER_HOME>/lib` folder.
 To achieve this, you need to build a custom server image.

-Follow the steps below:
+Follow the steps below to add JDBC driver:
  1. Create the Dockerfile
     - Base Images:
         * MI: `wso2/wso2mi:4.3.0`